knobs-dials/pg_queries/README.md

 TODO:
 - option parsing instead of hardcoded things
 - remember last query per PID, so we can get a better indication of *what* is causing idle in transaction
+- make compatible with multiple postgres servers (the table it queries has seen changes over time)